 Condition 16 – Fire Statement

-Prior to the commencement of a phase of the development, other than Site Preparation Works, a Fire Safety Statement shall be submitted to and approved in writing by the Local Planning Authority for that phase in accordance with the Stage 2 Fire Strategy Issue 1 (29th January 2021)and/or .
+Prior to the commencement of a phase of the development, other than Site Preparation Works, a Fire Safety Statement shall be submitted to and approved in writing by the Local Planning Authority for that phase in accordance with the Stage 2 Fire Strategy Issue 1 (29th January 2021), updated by the Mayor of London’s Statement on Fire Safety dated 8th February 2023 and/or any subsequent further guidance on fire safety.
 The phase of development shall thereafter be implemented in accordance with the approved details.

 Reason: To ensure that the development incorporates the necessary fire safety measures in accordance with Policy D12 of the London Plan (2021).